Jeffrey Epstein raid reveals nude photos, prosecutors say

 Acosta has defended the agreement as appropriate, though the White House said in February that it was looking into his handling of the case.

-The new charges were brought by the public corruption unit within the U.S. attorney's office in New York.
+The new charges were brought by the public corruption unit within the U.S. attorney's office in New York, which normally handles cases against politicians.
 Berman would not comment on why that was so, and he cautioned against reading anything into it.

 The non-prosecution agreement, examined in detail in a series of stories in The Miami Herald, is being challenged in federal court in Florida.
 A federal judge ruled earlier this year that Epstein's victims should have been consulted under the law about the agreement, and he is now weighing whether to invalidate it.